 Key Elements of Business-to-Business (B2B) Marketing

 Business-to-business (B2B) is now a frequently used term in the industry, although it does not have any direct impact on the common man.
 When a business develops a product or service to be sold to consumers, it is called Business-to-Consumer (B2C).
 However, for a product to reach the consumer, a company has to depend on raw materials and semi-finished goods to produce them.
 This, in turn, may be produced by a small or medium-sized company that sells products only to other businesses.

-There is a huge market for B2B businesses precisely because all products that reach the consumer has to have several components or kits that are then assembled or integrated as per a standardized design.
-Some of the attributes of Business-to-Consumer (B2C) are applicable for Business-to-business (B2B) as well- there has to be a need for the product, awareness creation, pitching for sales and actual sales of the product.
+There is a huge market for B2B businesses precisely because all products that reach the consumer have to have several components or kits that are then assembled or integrated as per a standardized design.
+Some of the attributes of Business-to-Consumer (B2C) are applicable for Business-to-business (B2B) as well- there has to be a need for the product, awareness creation, pitching for sales, and actual sales of the product.
 However, branding is not probably required as the market is not just a consumer or a family but another business that just wants to get a good deal.

 A car manufacturer sources could possibly be sourcing a variety of raw materials and shop floor requirements from a variety of suppliers- it could even start with the engine, suspension, radiator, catalytic converters, wheels, speedometer, upholstery, mirrors, dashboards and so on.
 Similarly, a laptop manufacturer may be sourcing the casing, display, motherboards, wiring, keypads, and Integrated Circuits (IC) from a variety of suppliers.

 None of the business buying is done for indulgence but to make a value-added product and sell for profit, and hence there is a lot of difference in the mindset of an average consumer and a business buyer.
 The Business-to-business (B2B) business happens because of derived demand from the company that has a buyer for its end product.

 Top 10 key elements Business-to-business (B2B) Marketing Strategy.